 To determine just how often it's okay to have bacon, Body + Soul spoke with accredited practicing dietitian Simone Austin.
 She says that particulars of each individual's sensitivity to salt aside, having bacon "once a week would not be an issue."
 Austin admits that bacon, with its protein and niacin, is not completely nutritionally devoid, but you do need to consider the heavy salt intake and adjust your diet accordingly if you plan on indulging.

 Happy with these dietitian recommendations?
-Get to planning your weekly bacon breakfast, and check out everything you need to carve yourself a breakfast nook.
+Get to planning your weekly bacon breakfast.